pietrovisaggio/pietrovisaggio.github.io/index.markdown

 Hello there, welcome to my website!

-I am a PhD candidate in Economics at Boston College and I will be on the 2025 – 26 job market.
+I am a PhD candidate in Economics at Boston College.
 My main research fields are Industrial Organization and Energy Economics.

+I will be on the 2025–26 job market.

 My <a href="{{ "/Research/" | relative_url }}" class="custom-link">academic research</a> focuses on Battery Energy Storage Systems (BESS), examining how their integration into electricity markets shapes outcomes such as electricity prices, consumer welfare, and the effective integration of renewable resources.